cazyw/photo-blog/README.md

 ## Environment

 Built and tested in Windows 10 Home.
+Currently moving to a Mac environment so some of the information below will change as I transition and update the system over to working in OSX.

 ## System Dependencies & Configuration